Thinking of joining?

 What is a typical day’s schedule?

 On a non-race day, kids will meet their coaches and teammates at 9 AM at the Den, ready to go.
 They will ski/train until 11:30 AM and break for lunch for 1 hour.
-They will resume again at 12:30 PM and ski/train until @ 3:00 PM (except the U8 half day program which ends at 11:30 AM each day)..
+They will resume again at 12:30 PM and ski/train until 3:00 PM (except for the U8 half-day program which ends at 11:30 AM each day)..

 How much of a time commitment is racing for the race-parent(s)?